Shorten Your Book Manuscript with These 12 Tips

 7. Parse the citations, if applicable.

-You’d be surprised how many writers add long, discursive footnotes that few people will read.
+You’d be surprised at how many writers add long, discursive footnotes that few people will read.

 8. Follow the basic outline or format for your genre and look for structural consistency.